Most kids start to build self-control in grade school. But some kids take longer than others.

-- “We’re going to visit Grandma, and she and I will be talking for a while.
+“We’re going to visit Grandma, and she and I will be talking for a while.
 Why don’t you bring some things to play with so you won’t be bored?”

 Help identify feelings.

-- “Boy, you were really mad when I said you couldn’t have a quarter for the gumball machine.”
+“Boy, you were really mad when I said you couldn’t have a quarter for the gumball machine.”

-- “You seemed sad when your sister said you’re too little to play with her and her friends.”
+“You seemed sad when your sister said you’re too little to play with her and her friends.”

-- “May I borrow that?”
+“May I borrow that?”

-- “It’s OK, I can share with you.”
+“It’s OK, I can share with you.”

-- “I’ll wait my turn.”
+“I’ll wait my turn.”

-- “I would like it now, but I’ll wait until later.”
+“I’d like it now, but I’ll wait until later.”

 Play at self-control.

 For young kids, one of the best ways to learn something is through play.
 On the way to the bath, or in the supermarket, have your child stop and start different actions.
-For example, have her freeze when you say “Potato!”
+For example, have your child freeze when you say “Potato!”
 These types of games teach kids to stop and think before acting—a self-control essential.

 Take a break.

-Provide a related reward.
+Give a related reward.

 if they get a reward at the end.
-Instead of giving a toy or treat, offer a related “consequence” for showing self-control.
-If she stops playing to set the table when you ask, the reward might be choosing the dessert.
+You can do this when your child shows self-control, too.
+For example, if your child stops playing to set the table when you ask, the reward might be choosing dessert.

-Praise your child.
+Praise your child’s efforts.

-- “I love how you waited patiently for your turn.”
+“I love how you waited patiently for your turn.”

 “This is the third time this week you didn’t interrupt me when I was on the phone.
 I really appreciate that you waited to talk with me.”